-- 4.1 Insurers should follow Sections 4.1.1 and 4.1.2 of Appendix I for disclosure of non-guaranteed benefits where applicable for universal life policies, with the exception of Section 4.1.1.5.
-For example, terminology may be modified from "dividend/bonus" to "crediting interest rate". - 4.2 The insurer should disclose on its company website the historical crediting interest rates for each product series which has new policies recently issued.
+- 4.1 Authorized insurers should follow paragraphs 4.1(a) and 4.1(b) of Appendix 1 for disclosure of non-guaranteed benefits where applicable for universal life policies, with the exception of paragraph 4.1(a)(v).
+For example, terminology may be modified from "dividend/bonus" to "crediting interest rate". - 4.2 The authorized insurer should disclose on its company website the historical crediting interest rates for each product series which has new policies recently issued.
 Customers should be informed the website address that shows these historical crediting interest rates.
-It is required to disclose at least the historical crediting interest rates for each product series. - 4.3 In addition, key risks applicable to universal life policies (including fees and charges, lapsation risk due to zero account value etc), different types of crediting interest rates for different cohort of universal life product (if applicable), etc should be disclosed.
+It is required to disclose at least the historical crediting interest rates for each product series.

+4.3 In addition, key risks applicable to universal life policies (including fees and charges, lapsation risk due to zero account value etc.), and different types of crediting interest rates for different cohort of universal life product (if applicable), etc. should be disclosed.